Best Apps to Use with Skylight Calendar (2026)

 The best apps to use with Skylight Calendar are:

-- Parendipity – automates events from email into your calendar
+- Parendipity – helps automate how events get into your calendar

-- Google Calendar – the required syncing layer for Skylight
+- Google Calendar – a common syncing layer across devices

 - TeamSnap (and similar apps) – common sources of schedule data